-All breeding age mares selected for release, including those previously treated with fertility control, would be treated/retreated with the most effective fertility control formulation or similar vaccine and released back to the range.
-Immuno-contraceptive treatments would be conducted in accordance with the approved standard operating and post-treatment monitoring procedures (Appendix A. Comprehensive Animal Welfare Program for Wild Horse Gathers).
-Mares would be selected to maintain a diverse age structure, herd characteristics and conformation (body type).
+All breeding age mares/jennies selected for release, including those previously treated with fertility control, would be treated/re-treated with the most effective fertility control formulation or similar vaccine and released back to the range.
+Immuno-contraceptive treatments would be conducted in accordance with the approved standard operating and post-treatment monitoring procedures (Appendix A. CAWP).
+Mares/jennies would be selected to maintain a diverse age structure, herd characteristics and conformation (body type).
+Every mare prevented from being removed, by virtue of contraception, is a mare that will, generally, only be delaying her reproduction rather than being eliminated permanently from the range.
+This should help to preserve herd genetic diversity, while removals and adoption do not.
+(Kirkpatrick and Turner 2002, 2008; Turner and Kirkpatrick 2002, 2003)